Gashin-Learning/blog_contents/001_HMM_Structured_VI/README.md

-# Hidden Morkov Model Structured Variational Inference
+# Hidden Morkov Model by Structured Variational Inference

 ## model and inference